 - Can harm your health - toxic chemicals in your clothes linger.
 Chemicals like volatile organic compounds (VOCs), p-Phenylenediamine (PPD) have shown to cause serious health effects which can lead to skin cancer.

-- Fast fashion reflects your moral value - with a majority of people now aware of the effects fast fashion, clothing companies, and consumers are now slowing moving towards slow fashion approach.
+- Fast fashion reflects your moral value - with a majority of people now aware of the effects fast fashion, clothing companies, and consumers are now slowing moving towards a slow fashion approach.
 Showing up in school, work, or going out with synthetic clothing will reflect your sense of moral value to everyone around you.

 What's the Answer to Curb Fast Fashion?